ECN: Policy on Access and Usage

 - Providing false or misleading information for the purpose of obtaining access to ECN facilities is a violation of University policy.

-- Each user is responsible for any and all activity initiated in or on ECN facilities by his or her account.
+- Each user is responsible for any and all activity initiated in or on ECN facilities by their account.

 - Users are responsible for selecting a secure password for their account and for keeping that password secret at all times.
 Passwords should not be written down, stored on-line, or given to others.
 Passwords should never be given out to someone claiming to be an ECN staff member; authorized ECN staff members have full-access privileges and do not need to know individual users' passwords.